• Skip to primary navigation

 How Do You Paint White Distressed Look

-It gives off a relaxed, vintage vibe, and the great thing about this look is that it can be achieved easily through a little DIY.
+It gives off a relaxed, vintage vibe, and the great thing about this look is that it can be achieved easily through a bit of DIY.

 A lick of white paint on your old furniture will not only give it a new lease of life, but it’s perfect for achieving that chalky, slightly distressed look that is huge in the decor world right now.

-However, you might find yourself wondering how to achieve a ‘distressed’ look with white paint?
+However, you might wonder how to achieve a ‘distressed’ look with white paint.

-In this article, we’ll show you to ‘distress’ your furniture with white paint, and how to apply a rustic whitewash.
+In this article, I’ll show you to ‘distress’ your furniture with white paint and how to apply a rustic whitewash.

 This is one of the most popular methods for distressing your furniture.